Posted on Tuesday, May 17, 2011 • Category:

 The audio amp appears to be one transistor; ie. single ended class A. I don't know what current it's drawing so I can't say whether it's consuming much more battery current than a class B amp would.
 In any case I would prefer AAA cells rather than the LR44's.

-Single Chip FM Receiver TDA7012
+Stereo FM Receiver

 Small FM Receiver